pnnl/tesp/doc/examples/MatPowerWrapper.rst

 Day-Ahead Market
 ----------------

-* get_DAM_bids_from_wrapper: Used when not relying on co-simulation for DA generator bids.
+* get_DAM_bids_from_wrapper(obj, time, flexiblity_profile, price_range, blocks): Used when not relying on co-simulation for DA generator bids.
 Bids are taken from local files.
+	Inputs
+	obj: The MatPower Wrapper object
+	time: Currently unused in this function; The load profile for the upcoming day is taken from the Wrapper object
+	flexiblity_profile: An array of 24 values representing the fraction of the load at the given cosimulation bus that is part of the flexible load.
+The fractions are represented as decimals, so a profile with 20% flexibility for the entire day would look like [0.2, 0.2, 0.2, ...].
+A profile with 10% flexibility from midnight to 1am, 20% flexibility from 1am to 2 am, and 0% flexibility for the rest of the day would look like [0.1, 0.2, 0.0, 0.0, ...].
+(Both arrays have a total of 24 values representing each hour of the day)
+	price_range: An array with 2 numerical values representing the minimum and maximum prices to use for flexible load bids. blocks(positive integer): The number of bidding blocks to be created for the flexible load bids.
+	Example: for a given hour of the day with a flexibility profile value of 0.2 where price_range=[20,50] and blocks=4 If the price<20, none of the flexible load will be shed If 20<price<30, 5% of the load will be shed if 30<price<40, 10% of the load will be shed if 40<price<50, 15% of the load will be shed if price>50, 20% of the load will be shed
+	Where price is in $/MWHr
+	Output
+	The MatPower Wrapper object will have updated values for obj.DAM_bids for the entry representing the cosimulation bus defined in wrapper_config.json
-* get_DA_forecast: Forecasted load values for the next day are taken from local files.
+* get_DA_forecast(obj, input_fieldname, current_time, interval): Forecasted load values for the next day are taken from local files.
-* create_DAM_profile: Combines the load forecasts with any other profiles to compile a DA profile before running the "most" function.
+	Inputs
+	obj: The MatPower Wrapper object
+	input_fieldname: a string representing which profile is being updated (accepted inputs: 'load_profile', 'wind_profile', or 'solar_profile').
+	current_time: the time in seconds from the start of the simulation.
+	interval: the separation between DA markets in seconds. (must match what was defined in wrapper_config.json, suggest just passing in Wrapper.config_data.day_ahead_market.interval)
+	Output
+	Updates obj.forecast.(input_fieldname) for the coming day with the data stored in obj.profiles.(input_fieldname)

 Real-Time Market
 ----------------

-* get_RTM_bids_from_wrapper: Used when not relying on co-simulation for RT generator bids.
+* get_RTM_bids_from_wrapper(obj, time, flexiblity_profile, price_range, blocks): Used when not relying on co-simulation for RT generator bids.
 Bids are taken from local files.
+	Inputs
+	obj: The MatPower Wrapper object
+	time: Currently unused in this function; The load profile for the upcoming time interval is taken from the Wrapper object
+	flexiblity_profile: An array of 24 values representing the fraction of the load at the given cosimulation bus that is part of the flexible load.
+The fractions are represented as decimals, so a profile with 20% flexibility for the entire day would look like [0.2, 0.2, 0.2, ...].
+A profile with 10% flexibility from midnight to 1am, 20% flexibility from 1am to 2 am, and 0% flexibility for the rest of the day would look like [0.1, 0.2, 0.0, 0.0, ...].
+(Both arrays have a total of 24 values representing each hour of the day)
+	price_range: An array with 2 numerical values representing the minimum and maximum prices to use for flexible load bids. blocks(positive integer): The number of bidding blocks to be created for the flexible load bids.
+	Example: for a given hour of the day with a flexibility profile value of 0.2 where price_range=[20,50] and blocks=4 If the price<20, none of the flexible load will be shed If 20<price<30, 5% of the load will be shed if 30<price<40, 10% of the load will be shed if 40<price<50, 15% of the load will be shed if price>50, 20% of the load will be shed
+	Where price is in $/MWHr
+	Output
+	The MatPower Wrapper object will have updated values for obj.RTM_bids for the entry representing the cosimulation bus defined in wrapper_config.json
-* run_RT_market: Runs a RT market with the current wrapper configuration.
+* run_RT_market(obj, time): Runs a RT market with the current wrapper configuration.
+	Inputs
+	obj: The MatPower Wrapper object
+	time: The starting time for the Real-Time market interval to be run in seconds from the start of the simulation(as defined in wrapper_config.json).
+	Example: time=900 would run a RT market starting at 12:15 am (900 seconds = 15 minutes) on the first day of the simulation Output
+	Populates obj.results.RTM with the results of the market simulation for the defined time period.
+Results include output for each generator as well as demand and marginal prices at each bus.

 Power Flow
 ----------

-* run_power_flow: Runsa power flow with the current wrapper configuration.
+* run_power_flow(obj, time): Runs a power flow with the current wrapper configuration.
+	Inputs
+	obj: The MatPower Wrapper object
+	time: The starting time for the power flow interval to be run in seconds from the start of the simulation(as defined in wrapper_config.json).
+	Example: time=1200 would run a power flow starting at 12:20 am (1200 seconds = 20 minutes) on the first day of the simulation.
+	Output
+	Updates obj.mpc.bus(:,8:9) which represents the voltage magnitude and angle for each bus and obj.mpc.gen(:,2:3) which represents real and reactive power output for each generator.
+Also adds to obj.results.PF.VM which records the time and voltage magnitudes for each bus.
 HELICS Interfaces
 -----------------

-* prepare_helics_config: Creates the "helics_config.json" file based on your settings in other configuration files.
+* prepare_helics_config(obj, config_file_name, SubSim): Creates the "helics_config.json" file based on your settings in other configuration files.
+	Inputs
+	obj: The MatPower Wrapper object
+	config_file_name: a string to be used in naming the configuration file (referred to as 'helics_config.json' here and in the example)
+	SubSim: a string to be used at the beginning of the Helics subscription keys.
+Used for naming the keys only; see Helics documentation for more information.
+	Output
+	Creates the Helics configuration file with the name specified by config_file_name using the settings defined in "Wrapper_config.json"
+	No explicit output within MatLab
-* start_helics_federate: Beings the federate, allowing communication through HELICS to begin.
+* start_helics_federate(obj, config_file_name): Beings the federate, allowing communication through HELICS to begin.
+	Inputs
+	obj: The MatPower Wrapper object
+	config_file_name: a string matching the imput used in prepare_helics_config Output
+	Updates obj.helics_data.('fed') with the federate object
+	Updates obj.helics_data.('pub_keys') with a list of Helics publication keys Updates obj.helics_data.('sub_keys') with a list of Helics subscription keys Helics federate starts (See Helics documentation for further context)
-* get_storage_from_helics: Reads in storage specs from the co-simulation rather than using the values defined in storage_config.json.
+* get_storage_from_helics(obj): Reads in storage specs from the co-simulation rather than using the values defined in storage_config.json.
+	Inputs
+	obj: The MatPower Wrapper object
+	Output
+	Updates obj.storage_specs with the specifications sent from the co-simulation.
+The co-simulation should send a string in the format of a .json file. "storage_config.json" gives an example for the specs of two batteries located at bus 2, with 500MWHr capacities, 250MW maximum charging/discharging, and 96% and 93% round-trip efficiencies repsectively.
-* get_loads_from_helics: Receives updated load information for the current time for the defined co-simulation bus(es) as defined in wrapper_config.json.
+* get_loads_from_helics(obj): Receives updated load information for the current time for the defined co-simulation bus(es) as defined in wrapper_config.json.
+	Inputs
+	obj: The MatPower Wrapper object
+	Output
+	Updates obj.mpc.bus(,3:4) with the real and imaginary components of the load at each cosimulation bus based on the complex values passed through Helics.
-* send_voltages_to_helics: Sends cleared voltages for the defined co-simulation bus(es) from the last power flow.
+* send_voltages_to_helics(obj): Sends cleared voltages for the defined co-simulation bus(es) from the last power flow.
+	Inputs
+	obj: The MatPower Wrapper object
+	Output
+	No explicit output within MatLab.
+Sends the cleared volatges for the cosimulation buses from last power flow through Helics.
-* get_RTM_bids_from_helics: Receives generator bids for the real-time market sent from HELICS.
+* get_RTM_bids_from_helics(obj): Receives generator bids for the real-time market sent from HELICS.
+	Inputs
+	obj: The MatPower Wrapper object
+	Output
+	Updates obj.RTM_bids for each cosimulation bus based on the string recieved from the cosimulation through HELICS.
-* get_DAM_bids_from_helics: Receives generator bids for the day-ahead market sent from HELICS.
+* get_DAM_bids_from_helics(obj): Receives generator bids for the day-ahead market sent from HELICS.
+	Inputs
+	obj: The MatPower Wrapper object
+	Output
+	Updates obj.DAM_bids for each cosimulation bus based on the string recieved from the cosimulation through HELICS.
-* send_DA_allocations_to_helics: Sends the generator allocations from the last day-ahead market to HELICS.
+* send_DA_allocations_to_helics(obj): Sends the generator allocations from the last day-ahead market to HELICS.
+	Inputs
+	obj: The MatPower Wrapper object
+	Output
+	No explicit output within MatLab.
+Sends the content of obj.RTM_allocations as a string in .json format for each cosimulation bus through HELICS.
-* send_RTM_allocations_to_helics: Sends the generator allocations from the last real-time market to HELICS.
+* send_RTM_allocations_to_helics(obj): Sends the generator allocations from the last real-time market to HELICS.
+	Inputs
+	obj: The MatPower Wrapper object
+	Output
+	No explicit output within MatLab.
+Sends the content of obj.DAM_allocations as a string in .json format for each cosimulation bus through HELICS.